Theory of Cost Driven Testing

 Bug Prone Code

-Once all critical features are fully tested, we can move on to bug prone areas starting from the most likely to the least likely.
-Some of the factors that increase the chance of bugs are: amount of custom code, number inputs and outputs, logical complexity, high usage.
-That usually means testing high level functions such as controllers, instead of low level utility functions.
+Next we can move on to bug prone areas starting from the most likely to the least likely.
+Some of the factors that increase the chance of bugs are: amount of custom code, number inputs and outputs, logical complexity etc. That usually means testing high level functions such as controllers, instead of low level utility functions.
 This will let you get more code coverage with less tests, and also cover more flows, inputs and outputs.
-Functions which are made up of mostly third party party code will have lower priority since most of it are already be well tested.
-Features that are very frequently used should have higher priority simply because bug discovery is much more likely and more people will be affected by the bug.
-Compare this to a buggy feature that is barely used by anyone.
-There's a lower chance of discovering the bug.
-And even if the bug goes unnoticed, very few people would be affected by it.
+Functions that are made up of mostly third party party code will have lower priority since most of it are already well tested.
 It is quite unnecessary to test functions that are simple and infrequently used since they are 1) less likely to be buggy, 2) less likely to be affected by code changes, 3) much easier to achieve 0 bug.

 Since the goal is to write as little test as possible, any additional test means we waste more time and increase our technical debt.
 Hopefully with these guidelines we can write only 20% of the tests yet achieve 80% of the benefits of testing.